sherryazhang/arrival/README.md

 ### field selection
-The first step is to comb through the data table for relevant fields which are time of the order and status of the order ensuring it is confirmed and non-cancelled.
-Side note, this table could use a normalization
+The first step is to comb through the data table for relevant fields.
+In this case, they are `created_at`, `payment_confirmed`, and `cancelled`. `created_at` helps me understand what hours users usually order at during a 24 hour period. `payment_confirmed` and `cancelled` have the status of the order, ensuring it is confirmed and non-cancelled.

+[side note - this table could use a normalization in the future for better readability, performance, and user privacy]

 ### the query
-I specifically want to understand what hour customers usually order at.
-And because the timestamp is stored in UTC, I first converted it to local EST time and then extracted the hour.
-To retrieve confirmed and non-cancelled order, I set `payment_confirmed = TRUE` and `cancelled = FALSE`
+The next step is to count the number of orders per hour.
+Because `created_at` is a timestamp stored in UTC, I converted it to local EST time then extracted the hour.
+And to filter for confirmed and non-cancelled orders, I set `payment_confirmed = TRUE` and `cancelled = FALSE`.
 ```
 SELECT
     EXTRACT(HOUR FROM created_at AT TIME ZONE 'America/New_York') AS EST_hour,